CrossyChainsaw/Portfolio/README.md

 Masculinity-Femininity is the degree a society values assertiveness and materialism versus feelings, relationships, and quality of life.
 I found an interesting table where they put masculinity against feminity.
 This table explains it better than me so have a look.

 ![image](https://user-images.githubusercontent.com/74303221/173784309-b9497c83-48c9-418b-9be4-d79cdc288d2c.png)

+##### Can you give examples for cultural differences that you have experienced in your study or life?
+How do you explain these differences?
+Actually, no. I have never really experienced these cultural differences at work nor did I experience them at school.
+This is probably because im very integrated in the dutch culture.
+The only really difference i noticed that i take into account, is that sometimes people with autism get on my nerves.
+But I try to ignore it since they can't do a thing about it.
+And till now its going pretty good, but that's not a cultural difference, maybe i have autism too.

 ### Coding Together
 We didn't have very strict coding standards in our team.
 We did have one rule and that is to code everything in English.